MUS2457/temperature-tracker-/README.md

 Saves detailed weather reports to weather.txt.

-🌤 Weather Logger v3

-Description:
-Weather Logger v3 allows you to record weather data for multiple cities, including temperature and weather type.
-Each session saves a summary report with the date, hottest and coldest city, average temperature, and total city count.

-Features:
+Version 3 (v3)

-Uses nested dictionaries to store data (city → {temperature, type})
+Uses nested dictionaries to store data: city → {temperature, type}.

-Automatically calculates hottest, coldest, and average temperature
+Automatically calculates hottest, coldest, and average temperature.

-Adds a timestamp for each entry
+Adds a timestamp for each entry.

-Nicely formatted report with clear line spacing
+Nicely formatted report with clear line spacing.

-Saves data to weather.txt (append mode for history)
+Saves data to weather.txt in append mode for history.

-Next Version (v4):
+Version 4 (v4)

-Add temperature input validation and error handling (non-integer protection)
+Enter multiple cities with their temperature and weather type.

+Input validation:

+Prevent empty city names.

+Reject non-numeric temperature entries.

+Automatically calculates:

+Hottest and coldest city

+Total number of cities

+Sum and average of temperatures

+Counts of each weather type

+Saves results in:

+weather v4.txt → readable text format

+weather v4.json → structured JSON format

+Displays a summary in the terminal.

+🛠 Features

+User-friendly input for multiple cities.

+Automatic calculations for min, max, and average.

+Error handling for invalid input.

+Data storage in both human-readable and machine-readable formats.

+📂 Files Generated

+weather v4.txt → A readable history of all city entries with summary.

+weather v4.json → A structured JSON file containing all statistics and city data.